Universa Docker images

 To execute the node successfully, you may want to run it with

--c DIRECTORY argument, to pass the directory with the configuration files and subdirectories; and for this directory to be available from inside the Docker image, you may want to map the appropriate Docker volume to some of your local paths.
-Consult the
+-c DIRECTORY argument, to pass the directory with the configuration files and subdirectories.
+This directory should be mounted to the Docker container using the regular Docker means; consult the

 docker-compose.yaml and the sample node configuration files for the details of configuration.

-docker-compose.yaml you will also find the hints how the PostgreSQL database can be linked to the Node image using the regular Docker image linking feature.
-See the /docker/compose path in the project directory for details (including the files
+docker-compose.yaml script (see “Sample network configuration” section below) you will also find the hints how the PostgreSQL database can be linked to the Node image using the regular Docker image linking feature.
+See the

 init-user-db.sh which help you to initialize the database and pre-create the private keys for the nodes).